This article was updated and republished on January 12, 2022.

 - Cash Flow Report

 Be sure your accounting solution is equipped with these reports and are able to conform to the individual standards.

 Automation is valuable for all levels of accounting.
 You can do billing, expenses, and even revenue recognition with just a button click.
 You can also schedule accounting jobs to be done on their own, including reports.
-When it comes to IFRS, automation can be used to create internal controls to ensure processes and reporting meet standards.
+When it comes to IFRS, automating internal controls will ensure process and reporting standards are met.
 Not every accounting solution has high-level automation available; these features make compliance simpler and more accurate.
 Accounting Seed’s automated internal control capabilities are right out-of-the-box.
 You can fully customize these rules to be IFRS compliant and more.